 Caramel is surprisingly easy to make and imparts a rich, delicious flavor to this buttercream frosting.
-Martha made this recipe on Martha Bakes episode 604.
+Use it to decorate our Caramel Layer Cake or Caramel Chiffon Cake.

-Combine 1 1/4 cups sugar and 1/2 cup water in a medium saucepan.
-Bring to a boil, stirring to dissolve sugar.
+Prepare an ice-water bath.
+In a medium saucepan, bring 1 1/4 cups sugar and 1/2 cup water to a boil, stirring until sugar has dissolved.
 Brush down sides of pan with a damp pastry brush, and cook, without stirring, until dark amber.
-Remove from heat, and quickly dip bottom of pan in a bowl of ice water to stop it from cooking further.
-Gradually stir in cream until caramel is smooth.
+Immediately dip bottom of pan in ice-water bath to stop the cooking.
+Gradually stir in cream until completely smooth.

-Whisk together remaining 1 cup sugar, the egg whites, and salt in a standing mixer bowl set over a pot of simmering water.
-Whisk until sugar dissolves and mixture is warm.
-Transfer bowl to a standing mixer fitted with the whisk attachment, and whisk on medium-high speed until fluffy, cool and stiff peaks form, about 10 minutes.
-Add butter, 2 tablespoons at a time and whisking well after each addition.
-Whisk in vanilla.
-Slowly pour in caramel with mixer on medium speed, and whisk until incorporated.
-Increase to high speed (the mixture will look curdled), and continue to whisk until smooth, about 3 minutes.
-Switch to the paddle attachment and beat on low speed for 2 minutes.
-Use immediately, or transfer to an airtight container and refrigerate up to 3 days; bring to room temperature before using, and beat until smooth.
+Add butter, 2 tablespoons at a time, beating well after each addition.
+Beat in vanilla.
+Reduce speed to low and slowly beat in caramel until incorporated.
+Increase speed to high (mixture will look curdled) and continue beating until smooth, about 3 minutes.
+Switch to paddle attachment and beat on low, 2 minutes more.
+Use immediately, or transfer to an airtight container and refrigerate up to 3 days.
+Before using, return to room temperature and beat until smooth.